matsim-org/matsim-code-examples/README.md

 ### Issue Tracker

 You can use the [issue tracker](https://github.com/matsim-org/matsim-code-examples/issues) for MATSim related questions.
 Before opening a new issue, also check out the "closed" section - perhaps your question has already been answered.
+Please keep things in English.
 If you have troubles with a specific simulation run, *please* add the relevant parts of the log file to your question!

 Since this is a community service, feel free to participate and also post answers!